jritsema/terraform-fargate/README.md

 # terraform-fargate

-This is a collection of Terraform templates and scripts for provisioning and deploying Fargate apps.
+Provision and deploy Fargate apps using a collection of Terraform templates and Bash scripts.

 ## Features